 Below, we’ll cover the most popular reasons for using placeholder text.

 In most cases, placeholder text is used to show example input to users.
-Even when the input might seem obvious to you, this is one way to make the process of filling out the form even easier for a user.
+Even when the input might seem obvious to you, this is one way to make the process of filling out your form even easier for users.

 For example, you’ll often see sites using placeholder text to demonstrate the expected format for a phone field.

-Note: Would you like your placeholder to appear grey, as shown in the screenshot above?
+Note: Would you like your placeholder to appear gray, as shown in the screenshot above?
 Be sure to check out our developer doc for details on how to change placeholder text color.

-You can get around this, though, by adding the text from the label to a placeholder.
+You can get around this by adding the text you would normally use in the label to a placeholder instead.

-For example, instead of displaying the label for a Name field, as well as the “First Name” and “Last Name” sub-labels, you could hide all of these and add the label text to placeholders for each sub-field.
+For example, rather than displaying the label for a Name field, as well as the “First Name” and “Last Name” sub-labels, you could hide all of these and add the label text to placeholders for each sub-field.

-If you’d prefer that this field remain empty until the user selects an option, then you’ll need to add placeholder text.
+If you’d prefer that this field remain empty until users choose one of the available options, then you’ll need to add placeholder text.
 This can prevent confusion among your visitors and help you avoid receiving misleading entries.

-Input fields, such as Name, Email, or Single Line Text fields, are a great place to add placeholder text because you probably want the user to type in some pretty specific information.
+Input fields, such as Name, Email, or Single Line Text fields, are great areas to add placeholder text because you probably want the user to type in some pretty specific information.

 For our example, we’ll add placeholder text to an Email field.

-Then click on the field to open its Field Options panel.
-From here, you’ll need to click on the Advanced Options section to open it.
-This will display extra options, including a Placeholder Text field.
+From here, you’ll need to click on the Advanced section to open it.
+This will display extra settings, including a Placeholder Text field.

-Simply add the text you’d like to display, and you’re all set!
+Simply enter the text you’d like to display, and you’re all set!

-To set up placeholder text for a Dropdown field, you’ll first need to add a Dropdown field to your form.
+To set up placeholder text for a Dropdown field, you’ll first need to add one to your form.

-Then click on the Dropdown field to open its Field Options.
-Within the Field Options, you’ll need to open the Advanced Options section.
-Here, you can add the Placeholder Text.
+Then, click on the Dropdown field to open its field options.
+Here, you’ll need to click the Advanced tab and add your Placeholder Text.

 That’s it!
 You can now add placeholder text to your form fields.

-Next, would you like to learn more way to guide your users with instructional text?
-Be sure to check out our guide to adding non-input text and descriptions for all the ways to accomplish this.
+Next, would you like to learn more ways to guide your users with instructional text?
+Be sure to check out our guide to adding non-input text and descriptions to your forms.